 Spinach Gratin is the ultimate cheesy side dish!
 Made with vibrant chopped spinach, fragrant garlic and onion, loads of ooey-gooey cheese, and warm spice, this easy casserole is a hit at any gathering!
-If you love this, you will also love this Creamed Spinach, Hot Spinach Salad and Collard Greens recipe.

 You can’t see me right now but I’m doing a little jig as I type this.
 Why do you ask?
 Well, I’ve got one hand on the keyboard and another continuously feeding me forkfuls of creamy, cheesy Spinach Gratin!

 Anyone that knows me knows how much I love all things holiday, including the food.
 Specifically the sides!
 I mean, is there anything better than sitting at a table covered in an assortment of potatoes, greens, rolls, pasta, and pies?
 Trick question because the answer is obviously no.